mmuratarat/mmuratarat.github.io/_posts/2019-08-06-ensemble-learning-details-examples.md

 ## Predictions in Random Forest

-When it comes time to make a prediction, the random forest takes an average of all the individual decision tree estimates in the case for a regression task.
+When it comes time to make a prediction, the random forest takes plain average of all the individual decision tree estimates in the case for a regression task.
 For classification, the random forest will take a majority vote for the predicted class.

 ## Advantages and Disadvantages of Random Forest